archlinuxcn/lilac/README.md

 If you track GitHub or GitLab, get your API tokens and put your keyfile at `~/.lilac/nvchecker_keyfile.toml`.

 Setup your mail server so that lilac can send out error reports.
 You may want to disable mail during testing though.

+Setup your database if you configure to use one.

 lilac only produces packages and put them in a directory, but doesn't update the pacman repository database.
 You may use [archrepo2](https://github.com/lilydjwg/archrepo2) to do that.